egomezr/dynamicloud_java_api/README.md

     * Conditions class provides: innerJoin, leftJoin, rightJoin, leftOuterJoin and rightOuterJoin.
     * If you need to add more than one join, you have to call query.join(...) and will be added in the query join list.
     *
-    * This is an example to get the count of languages of every users.
+    * This is an example to get the count of languages of every user.
     */
     query.join(Conditions.innerJoin(languagesRecordModel, "lang", "user.id = lang.userid"));